Bhavya2k23/Superstore_Sales_Profitability_Excel_Dashboard/README.md

 ## 📊 Project Overview

-An **Excel-only Business Analytics project** built using Superstore transactional data from **2011 to 2014**.
+An **Excel-only Business Analytics project** built using Superstore transactional sales data covering **2011–2014**.

-The project transforms transactional sales data into a structured analytical workbook and an interactive management dashboard to evaluate **sales performance, profitability, customer behavior, product performance, regional trends, discount impact, shipping performance, and business growth opportunities**.
+The project transforms raw transactional data into a structured Excel analytics workbook and an interactive dashboard to evaluate **sales performance, profitability, customer performance, product performance, regional trends, market performance, discount impact, shipping performance, and seasonal trends**.

-The complete analysis is developed using **Microsoft Excel**, without SQL, Python, Power BI, or other external analytics tools.
+The complete project was developed using **Microsoft Excel only**, with no SQL, Python, Power BI, or other external analytics tools.

 ---

 ## 🎯 Business Objective

-The primary objective of this project is to analyze Superstore sales data and generate actionable business insights by identifying:
+The objective of this project is to analyze Superstore sales data and convert transactional information into actionable business insights.

+The analysis focuses on:

-- Sales and profit trends over time
+- Sales and profit trends
-- High-performing and low-performing products
+- Product performance
+- Customer performance
-- Customer and segment performance
+- Category and sub-category performance
 - Regional and market profitability
 - Discount impact on profitability
 - Shipping and delivery performance
 - Seasonal sales patterns
-- Business growth opportunities and profitability risks
+- Business growth opportunities
+- Profitability risks and loss-making areas

 ---